Hakea teretifolia: Distribution and habitat

+It is found in woodland alongside scribbly gum (Eucalyptus haemastoma), peppermint gum (E. piperita) and red bloodwood (Corymbia gummifera).

+Ecology

+Hakea teretifolia is killed by bushfire and regenerates by seed, though plants with lignotubers have been recorded.

 Use in horticulture

 Hakea teretifolia is rarely cultivated but is an easy plant to grow provided it has a sunny aspect.
 Unlike many other proteaceae it can be tolerant of poor drainage.
 Its extremely prickly foliage can make a good deterrent.
 When planted in clumps, this species provides an excellent shelter for small birds such as superb fairywrens (Malurus superbus) and the smaller sized honeyeaters.
 It can also prove a prickly deterrent for burglars.